the-cyber-boardroom/MGraph-AI__Service__Html__Graph/docs/dev/dev-briefs/v1.4.7__measuring-and-capturing__performance_stats/stories/The_Quadratic_Incident__A_Documentary.md

    4. html_mgraph.head.process              1.53ms (  5.1%)
 ```

-**DINIS** *(direct to camera, leaning forward)*: "And here's where we almost made a critical mistake.
+**MARCUS** *(direct to camera, leaning forward)*: "And here's where we almost made a critical mistake.
 Look at that profile.
 Document setup is 70% of the time.
 Body processing is only 5%.
 You might think—'Ah, the problem is in setup.'"

 *[Pause.
 He shakes his head.]*

-**DINIS**: "We were testing with minimal HTML.
+**MARCUS**: "We were testing with minimal HTML.
 A skeleton document.
 Almost no content.
 Of course setup dominated—there was nothing else to do."

 ---